vexx-sm/TF2-Team-Radar/README.md

 <h1 align="center">Team Fortress 2 Team Radar</h1>

-This plugin creates a simple, real-time radar display for each player, showing the positions of their teammates relative to their own position.

-The radar uses SourceMod's HUD text functionality for rendering, making it a lightweight solution that doesn't require any client-side modifications.
+This plugin creates a simple real-time radar for each player showing the positions of their teammates relative to their own position, it uses SourceMod's HUD text functionality for rendering, making it a lightweight solution that doesn't require any client-side modifications.

 > [!NOTE]
 > **This plugin primarily shows teammates** and was originally designed for team coordination and awareness in a practicing environment (Comp coaching/scrims). **It does not provide information about enemy positions.**